Angle Trisection using Limacon of Pascal |

 Fig.2

-is the half of the vertex angle of a regular n-gon.
+In Fig.2 angle is the half of the vertex angle of a regular n-gon.
 The Law of Sines for

 in Fig.2 yields